When Do I Drink AMINOx?

 If you train really early in the morning and break your fast later in the day, then have 10g of BCAAs 5 to 15 minutes prior to your fasted training session.
 Then about an hour after your workout, have another 10g of BCAAs, after which you will consume 10g of BCAAs every 2 hours until you break your fast.
 This will keep protein synthesis stimulated and it will minimize muscle protein breakdown.

-If you prefer a caffeinated version of BCAAs, then I recommend AMINOx EDGE.
-It's pre-workout and BCAAs combined into 1 product.
+If you prefer a caffeinated version of BCAAs, then I recommend the cola series of AMINOx.
+It's caffeine and BCAAs combined into 1 product.

 Will BCAAs break my fast?